 R&B is all about feeling the music.
 Connect with the lyrics and express emotions authentically through your voice.

 Runs are beautiful vocal embellishments, but they should enhance, not overshadow, the song.
-Best used between verses or toward the climax.
+Best used between verses or toward the climax of a song.

 3. Precision in Pitch & Tone

-Traditional R&B features powerful, sustained notes.
-Modern R&B often uses pitch correction, but a strong natural pitch makes your recordings sound more authentic.
+Traditional R&B features powerful, sustained notes (think Whitney Houston).
+Modern R&B often uses pitch correction, but a strong natural pitch makes your studio recordings sound more authentic.

 4. Rhythm & Cadence

 R&B is influenced by hip-hop, so playing with different rhythmic patterns makes your singing more dynamic.
-Master syncopation and cadence changes.
+Master syncopation and cadence changes to elevate your phrasing.

 Step 4: Sing R&B Covers to Find Your Style